larrycameron80/visit/src/doc/cli_manual/functions.rst

 name : string
     The name of the database correlation to be created.

-databases : AMBIGUOUS
+databases : tuple or list of strings
-    Tuple or list of string objects containing the names of the databases to involve in the database correlation.
+    Tuple or list of strings containing the names of the databases to involve in the database correlation.

 method : integer
     An integer in the range [0,3] that determines the correlation method.